febef/aws-cvpne/README.md

 +++++
 - The patch for version 2.5.2 was added, which is the same as 2.5.1, and a script to compile this last version, and the sso server.
 - The aws-connect script was also modified so that it raises the sso server and kills it when it is finished using it.
+- The DNS configuration scripts was added for setup DNS server ip of the vpn.
 - Finally, the port was modified to 443 since it is the one that worked in my config and a file '.env' was displayed for the id of the aws client endpoint vpn

 +++++